benthomasson/netshow-cumulus-lib/README.md

 # netshow-cumulus

-Netshow-cumulus is a Provider for Netshow, a Network Abstraction Software.
+Netshow-cumulus is a Provider for [Netshow, Network Abstraction and Aggregation Software]('http://github.com/CumulusNetworks/netshow-core').
 It is optimized to collect core networking data from Cumulus Linux devices.

 Netshow-cumulus has 2 main modules.